enzoforreal/mtn-momo-api/README.md

 └── .gitignore

-### Explications supplémentaires

-- **Installation**: Instructions claires sur la manière d'installer la bibliothèque.
-- **Usage**: Un exemple concret d'utilisation de la bibliothèque, complet avec des explications en français pour chaque étape.
-- **Testing**: Commande pour exécuter les tests unitaires.
+- **Installation**: Clear instructions on how to install the library.
+- **Usage**: A concrete example of using the library, complete with explanations in French for each step.
+- **Testing**: Command to run unit tests.
-- **License**: Type de licence du projet.
+- **License**: Project license type.
-- **Project Structure**: Vue d'ensemble de la structure des fichiers et répertoires du projet.
+- **Project Structure**: Overview of the structure of the project files and directories.